 1. Will advise the Chair, Chair-elect, and Secretary

 VI.
 Duties of the Committee Member

-A. Will be an active member of the RS/GIS Committee, representing RS, GIS, GPS, and other geospatial technologies to SRM and representing SRM to the larger community involved with RS, GIS and other geospatial technologies.
-When dealing with outside groups, as a representative not only for the RS/GIS Committee, but for SRM as a whole, the member must adhere to all policy and position guidelines accepted by SRM.
+A. Will be an active member of the Geospatial Science and Technology Committee, representing RS, GIS, GPS, and other geospatial technologies to SRM and representing SRM to the larger community involved with RS, GIS and other geospatial technologies.
+When dealing with outside groups, as a representative not only for the Geospatial Science and Technology Committee, but for SRM as a whole, the member must adhere to all policy and position guidelines accepted by SRM.